nftsharing/nftsharing.github.io/README.md

 ## 6. Promotion Rabbit
 [Promotion Rabbit](https://opensea.io/collection/promotionrabbit) is a collection of 10,000 unique Rabbit NFTs that are permanently fixed on Ethereum Blockchain.
-In universe, rabbit means increasing, promotion and new generation.
-Year 2023 is the Chinese Rabbit Year (2023.2.4-2024.2.3) and the next is 2035.
-We bless all of you Happy New Year.
+In Chinese culture, the rabbit symbolizes growth, promotion, and new beginnings.
+The year 2023 is the Chinese Year of the Rabbit (2023.2.4-2024.2.3), and the following Year of the Rabbit will be in 2035.
+We hope that all holders will have fun with them.
+In the near future, the rwaNFT connected to this collection will be launched.

 [![RabbitBanner.png](https://i.seadn.io/gcs/files/4859431bf9ff714e576d3b52b8794333.png?auto=format&w=2048)](https://opensea.io/collection/promotionrabbit)